-Luther Young came up with the idea that was approved to have a button installed in his tower, Able-10, that could save precious seconds notifying CSC of incoming rockets.
+Luther Young came up with an idea that was approved to have a button installed in his tower, Able-10, that could save precious seconds notifying CSC of incoming rockets.
 That allowed the base siren to sound a warning when seconds counted.
-Rockets generally launched from the north, or from the east toward the west (too bad we didn't have video cams back then), and if we spotted a launch first, we notified Able-10 who would directly report it to CSC.
-Earlier warnings no doubt saved lives, and was very fast.
+Rockets generally launched from the north (too bad we didn't have video cams back then), and if we spotted a launch first, we notified Able-10 who would push the button notifying CSC.
+These earlier warnings no doubt saved lives, and was very fast.

 Tower posts were very important duty.
 One good thing about tower posts was towers had a covered roof overhead that provided some shade from a blazing sun, which was great.
 But in a driving rain, there was really nothing you could do-you were going to get drenched in a monsoon's horizontal winds and torrential rains.
-I remember thinking one time, it was raining so hard Charlie could have just walk right up and I wouldn't even see him.
+I remember thinking one time that it was raining so hard Charlie could have just walked right up and I wouldn't even have seen him.
 But with K-9 patrolling, gates, guards, and towers, sappers never got in the bomb dump, while I was there.